F5Networks/f5-appsvcs-templates/docs/userguide/using-app-templates.rst

 A template is a parameterized AS3 declaration while a template set is a grouping of templates.

-FAST can be extended beyond the included templates.
+BIG-IP FAST can be extended beyond the included templates.
 New templates can be self-authored and installed for any AS3 use case.
 Template sets are templates packaged into a single .zip file that can be loaded into the system via the REST API.
 They may be provided by F5, sourced from the community, or custom written.
 Template sets can be added or removed via the user interface by clicking either the **Add Template Set** or **Remove** buttons.

-.. seealso:: :ref:`authoring` for information on authoring template sets and understanding the template set format. :ref:`managing-templates` for information on updating, adding and removing template sets. :ref:`temp-list` for a list of FAST installed templates.
+.. seealso:: :ref:`authoring` for information on authoring template sets and understanding the template set format. :ref:`managing-templates` for information on updating, adding and removing template sets. :ref:`temp-list` for a list of BIG-IP FAST installed templates.

 .. _applisttab:

 Applications
 ^^^^^^^^^^^^
-Use this tab to view existing FAST/AS3 applications currently deployed on this BIG-IP.
+Use this tab to view existing BIG-IP FAST/BIG-IP AS3 applications currently deployed on this BIG-IP.

 Each application is identified by its Tenant and Application name.
 It also shows the Template used to deploy the application.